 2. In completely rethinking this recipe, I really dislike the idea of the individual ramekins.
 I'm thinking of the gorgeous timbale in Big Night and so I'm changing the instructions to bake it in a springform pan.
 In executing the recipe, the amount of ingredients is perfect!
 It did not cook through though as everything was a little underdone.
 The question is whether the problem is the amount of time or the temperature.

 3. Well, I'm not getting the results I want but because of no fault of the recipe.
 I forgot to put in a third of the onion, I only remembered the cheese once I'd already built half the dish up, and the springform pan leaked most of the custard.
 The only innovation that I'll be able to assess is the melted butter I brushed on top - will it help the potato to brown?
 Oh, and I increased the temperature to 375F.
 BUT I have another idea.
 In Big Night the Timpano is made in a pot that needs to be turned over, sort of like a tarte tatin.
 And I've seen some timpano recipes where a bundt cake mold is used.
 Ergo, I shall try the same.
 And it'll help bake the middle more evenly since, well, there is no middle.
 ALSO I wonder about adding some ground fennel instead of fennel bulb for flavor.
+FINALLY, I want to work out the internal temperature I need to make sure the middle is cooked properly.
+I'm starting with what is recommended for baked potato at 210F.

-1lb 4oz 2lbs 8oz potatoes, sliced very thin
+2lbs 8oz potatoes, sliced very thin

-1 Fuji apple, peeled and cored, sliced thin
+1 apple, peeled and cored, sliced thin

 2 Tbsps olive oil

-1 large 2 medium onions (16oz) sliced
+2 medium onions med(12oz/340gr), sliced

 2 cloves garlic, minced

-Chèvre goat cheese 89 g
+Chèvre goat cheese 90 g

-Sharp cheddar 89 g
+Sharp cheddar 90 g

 2 eggs